Difference is what sets us apart from others in the world, and at Agnes Scott College, difference is also what brings us

 Student-faculty ratio: 10:1

-First-year travel: 100% of Agnes Scott students participate in a faculty-led first-year travel experience.
+First-year travel: Nearly 100% of Agnes Scott students participate in a faculty-led first-year travel experience.

 Study abroad: Agnes Scott has partnerships with 123 universities in 35 countries.
 All Scotties are encouraged to explore the world around them.

-Internships: About 60% of Agnes Scott students gain experience through internships.
+Internships: Nearly 70% of Agnes Scott students gain experience through internships.

 Student life: Nearly 100 student clubs and organizations make it easy for students to get involved.